-Starting salary £46,374 per annum plus a generous benefits package
+Salary: £46,374 per annum and a generous benefits package

-As an experienced surveyor in a professional estates service, you’ll be MRICS or FRICS qualified, typically from a commercial or rural pathway.
-You’ll also be able to demonstrate knowledge/experience in one or more of the following areas:
+With experience of working as a Senior Surveyor in a professional estates service, you’ll hold an appropriate RICS qualification (MRICS or FRICS) typically from commercial or rural pathways.
+You’ll demonstrate knowledge/experience in one or more of the following areas: